Tag: skincare routine

 ✔ Use morning and night (or night only if double cleansing)

-Step 3: Moisturizer (Don’t Skip This)
+Step 3 of Skincare Routine for Acne-Prone Skin: Moisturizer (Don’t Skip This)

 ✔ Use morning and night

-Step 4: Sunscreen (Daily Must-Have)
+Step 4 of Skincare Routine for Acne-Prone Skin: Sunscreen (Daily Must-Have)

 Sunscreen is one of the most important skincare steps, especially for acne-prone skin.
 It prevents dark spots, protects healing skin, and reduces irritation.